mohitgulla/Edge/README.md

 #### Pruning

-It is a method of compression that involves removing less contributing weights from a trained model.
+<i>It is a method of compression that involves removing less contributing weights from a trained model.</i>

 - Setting the neural network parameters’ values to zero to remove what we estimate are less contributing (unnecessary connections) between the layers of a neural network.
 - Using the magnitude of weights to determine the importance of the weights towards the model’s performance.

 #### Quantization-Aware Training

-It is a process of training the model assuming that it will be quantized later during inference.
+<i>It is a process of training the model assuming that it will be quantized later during inference.</i>

 The steps involved in QAT are:
 1. Initialize a full precision model
 2. Quantize model weights per layer
 3. Forward propagate and compute gradients